With I’ll Take Your Dead we get the evolution of a local filmmaker who is truly finding his wheelhouse.

 Veteran character actor Aidan Devine really holds the piece together with stern and an emotionally haggard performance as William while his daughter played by Ava Preston is an awkward revelation along side a strong ensemble.

 I’ll Take Your Dead is about the horror of abandon and of loneliness and while it might not be what audiences could expect it has the emotional depth to resonate with audiences long after a cheap jump scare.

-For more information on this and anything in else in Toronto After Dark lineup which runs from October 11th through the 19th, you can visit them right here.
+For more information on this and anything in else in Toronto After Dark lineup which runs from October 11th through the 19th.